Blendify/blender-manual/blender_docs/manual/compositing/types/filter/blur_node.rst

 the highs and the lows.
 In particular, (and you may have to closely examine the full-resolution picture to see this):

+Flat
-:Flat: Simply blurs everything uniformly.
+   Simply blurs everything uniformly.
+Tent
-:Tent: Preserves the high and the lows better making a linear falloff.
+   Preserves the high and the lows better making a linear falloff.
+Quadratic
-:Quadratic: CatRom keeps sharp contrast edges crisp.
+   CatRom keeps sharp contrast edges crisp.
+Cubic / Mitch
-:Cubic / Mitch: Preserve the highs but give an almost out-of-focus blur while smoothing sharp edges.
+   Preserve the highs but give an almost out-of-focus blur while smoothing sharp edges.

 Extend Bounds
    Allows the image that is being blurred to extend past its original dimension.